george-hawkins/mini-quad-2023/build.md

 ESC wiring
 ----------

-JB almost has his XT60 leads pointing back into the ESC rather than away - that seems likely to result in the wires knocking against the stack and causing vibration.
+JB almost has his XT60 lead pointing back into the ESC rather than away - that seems likely to result in the wires knocking against the stack and causing vibration.

 Mr. Steele creates the pigtail, then cuts the length of cable extending beyond the connector down to 55mm, then cuts 5mm off the red one so that it when soldered down it protrudes at 45&deg;.